 Legal Rights and Protections

-Under Michigan law, therapist abuse is illegal, and abusive therapists can face criminal charges, civil lawsuits, and loss of their professional license.
+Therapist sexual abuse is illegal, and abusive therapists can face criminal charges, civil lawsuits, and loss of their professional license.
 Sexual activity or contact of any kind between therapists and clients is prohibited and cannot be excused by claims of consent.
-The law recognizes the severe harm caused by therapist abuse and provides avenues for holding abusers accountable.
+The law recognizes the severe harm caused by therapist sexual abuse and provides avenues for holding abusers accountable.

 Michigan law recognizes that the inherent power imbalance in the therapy relationship vitiates consent.
 Therapists are in a position of authority and trust, and they have a clear ethical and legal duty to never abuse or exploit clients.
 Even if a client expresses sexual interest or willingness, a therapist must never engage in sexual activity with them.